Wallabies v British & Irish Lions Game One: How to watch Test in Australia, teams, fixtures and more

 by Nathan Williamson

-The wait is nearly over as the Wallabies face the British & Irish Lions in Saturday's opening Test in Brisbane.
+The wait is almost over as the Wallabies face the British & Irish Lions in Saturday's opening Test in Brisbane.

-It's been 12 years since the teams last played, with the Lions claiming a thrilling 2-1 series victory.
+It's been 12 years since the teams last played, with the Lions claiming a thrilling 2-1 series victory in 2013.

 Final tickets still available!
 Get your tickets for the British & Irish Lions tour here

-The Lions have swept through Australia undefeated, while the Wallabies took care of Fiji in Newcastle.
+The Lions have swept through Australia undefeated, while the Wallabies defeated Fiji in Newcastle.

 Here is everything you need to know about Wallabies v British & Irish Lions